A DIFFERENT KIND OF DOCTOR'S OFFICE.

 Dr. Mekouar started practice in 2013.

-Dr. Mekouar sees routine and medical exams for children 4 years and older.
+Dr. Mekouar sees routine and medical exams for children and young adults.